Nothing prepares you for returning to your home country nearly four years after you last visited and fourteen years since you last lived there.

 I’d like to report that at this point I stood up, said in a loud voice ‘this job is a pitiful waste of my time and talents and I’m off to seek fame and fortune overseas’ and walked out.
 But I didn’t.
 I went home, had a few glasses of wine, complained to anyone who would listen and then finally I took a year’s sabbatical from the job.

-So I really hadn’t prepared myself for the reverse culture shock thing at all.
-For anyone returning to their home country after a long time away I would say:
+So I really hadn’t prepared myself for the reverse culture shock thing at all; in fact, I didn’t even believe it was a real thing.

 - Take up a new hobby (or a new job), so that you then associate your old surroundings with new beginnings, plus you get to meet lots of new people.